awsdocs/aws-lambda-developer-guide/doc_source/csharp-exceptions.md

 The serialized exception information is returned as the payload as a modeled JSON object and outputted to CloudWatch logs\.

-In the initialization phase, exceptions can be thrown for invalid handler strings, a rule\-breaking type or method \(see [Lambda Function Handler Restrictions ](csharp-handler.md#csharp-handler-restrictions)\), or any other validation method \(such as forgetting the serializer attribute and having a POCO as your input or output type\)\.
+In the initialization phase, exceptions can be thrown for invalid handler strings, a rule\-breaking type or method \(see [Lambda function handler restrictions ](csharp-handler.md#csharp-handler-restrictions)\), or any other validation method \(such as forgetting the serializer attribute and having a POCO as your input or output type\)\.
 These exceptions are of type `LambdaException`\.
 For example:

 ```
 {